Convicts in Australia: New South Wales

 Alternatives to the American colonies were investigated and the newly discovered and mapped East Coast of New Holland was proposed.
 The details provided by James Cook during his expedition to the South Pacific in 1770 made it the most suitable.

-On 18 August 1786, the decision was made to send a colonisation party of convicts, military, and civilian personnel to Botany Bay under the command of Captain Arthur Phillip who was to be the Governor of the new colony.
+On 18 August 1786, the decision was made to send a colonisation party of convicts, military, and civilian personnel to Botany Bay under the command of Captain Arthur Phillip, who was appointed as Governor of the new colony.
 There were 775 convicts on board six transport ships.
 They were accompanied by officials, members of the crew, marines, the families thereof, and their own children who together totaled 645.
 In all, eleven ships were sent in what became known as the First Fleet.
 Other than the convict transports, there were two naval escorts and three storeships.
 The fleet assembled in Portsmouth and set sail on 13 May 1787.

-The fleet arrived at Botany Bay on 20 January 1788.
-It soon became clear that it would not be suitable for the establishment of a colony due to "the openness of this bay, and the dampness of the soil, by which the people would probably be rendered unhealthy" and Phillip decided to examine Port Jackson, a bay mentioned by Captain Cook, about three leagues to the north.
-On 22 January a small expedition led by Phillips sailed to Port Jackson, arriving in the early afternoon:
+The eleven ships arrived at Botany Bay over the three-day period of 18–20 January 1788.
+It soon became clear that the bay would not be suitable for the establishment of a colony due to "the openness of this bay, and the dampness of the soil, by which the people would probably be rendered unhealthy".
+Phillip decided to examine Port Jackson, a bay mentioned by Captain Cook, about three leagues to the north.
+On 22 January 1788 a small expedition led by Phillips sailed to Port Jackson, arriving in the early afternoon:

-There they established the first permanent European colony on the Australian continent, New South Wales, on 26 January.
-The area has since developed into the city of Sydney.
-This date is currently celebrated as Australia Day.
+There they established the first permanent European colony on the Australian continent, within New South Wales, on 26 January 1788.
+The area has since developed as the city of Sydney.
+This date is celebrated as Australia Day.